| Support: Frequently Asked Questions (FAQ)

 column next to it, and use the CONCAT function to combine "S-" and the account number.

-Follow the process above, but use choose the supplier from the provider list, and use the
+See you your spreadsheet's help for how to do this.
+Option 2 - use the actual competitive supply account numberFollow the process above, but use choose the supplier from the provider list, and use the

+supplier account number.
 NOTE: Check for accuracy before moving on.
 It is very important that

 you select the correct competitive supplier for each utility account.
 If you do not see

-Most data for your city or town will come in from the utilities.
+Entering and Editing DataHow do I edit utility bill information that is already loaded?Most data for your city or town will come in from the utilities.
 Utility bill data

 utility data can be edited.
 Users can edit data entered manually either for an